rfong/sustenance/bread/ny_sourdough_bagels.md

 Main differences:
 - Moved the shaping step to after the cold fermentation, because I don't have room in my fridge for a whole tray of bagels.
 - Increased hydration ratio a couple percent.
-- Reduced boiling time from 60s to 20s per side.
-They got too tough for me.

 ### Scheduling